thodges-gh/cldocker/README.md

 make stop-cl
 ```

-To perform a rolling upgrade:
+Performing a rolling upgrade can be done with a single command which:
 - Pulls latest image
 - Starts a new container with the port incremented
 - Stops the old container